 - Tell me about yourself.

 - Why are you interested in working for (insert organization name)?

 - Why are you interested in this position?

 - What are your career goals?

+- What are your strengths?

-- What are your strengths and weaknesses?
+- What are your weaknesses or areas in need of development?